As children return to classrooms, stores expect strong sales - WTMJ

 AP Retail Writer

-NEW YORK (AP) — As more children go back to the physical classroom, families are expected to spend robustly on a wide range of items, particularly trendy clothing like cropped tops, for the critical back-to-school season, according to one key spending measure.
+NEW YORK (AP) — As more children go back to the physical classroom and families look to restart their lives, back-to-school spending this year could top pre-pandemic levels, according to one key spending measure.

 Last year, parents focused their spending online and bought supplies and electronics to help their children set up work stations at home.
 When it came to apparel, they limited their purchases to sweatpants and other comfy clothes for their kids and avoided department stores.